-A Children's Workshop for Making Toys

-CHAPTER 49

-If a rehabilitation program is to achieve a strong base in the community, it needs to involve large numbers of local children.
-There are many important ways in which village children of various ages can take part, playing and working together with disabled children.
-We have already discussed how children can help build a low-cost 'playground-for-all children'.

-Another way that village children can contribute to a rehabilitation program is by helping to make special toys for disabled babies and children.
+A Children's Workshop for Making Toys CHAPTER 49 If a rehabilitation program is to achieve a strong base in the community, it needs to involve large numbers of local children.
+There are many important ways in which village children of various ages can take part, playing and working together with children with disabilities.
+We have already discussed how children can help build a low-cost "playground for all children."
+Another way that village children can contribute to a rehabilitation program is by helping to make special toys for babies and children with disabilities.

 Children often design and make excellent toys.
 This child from Vietnam puts the last touches on his homemade truck.
-(Photo: UNICEF/Jacques Danois)

-In Project PROJIMO in Mexico, village children help out in this way-and enjoy doing it.
-In addition to the toys that this voluntary 'labor' produces, it also brings together non-disabled and disabled children in a creative work-play relationship.
+(Photo: UNICEF/Jacques Danois) In Project PROJIMO in Mexico, village children help out in this way-and enjoy doing it.
+In addition to the toys that this voluntary "labor" produces, it also brings together children with and without disabilities in a creative work-play relationship.

 Animal puzzles, like this one made by village children, help a child learn to use his hands, and to match shapes.
-(PROJIMO)

-At first the children at PROJIMO made toys in the same workshop where the disabled staff was busy making braces, wheelchairs, and other orthopedic equipment.
+(PROJIMO) At first the children at PROJIMO made toys in the same workshop where the adult workers with disabilities were busy making braces, wheelchairs, and other orthopedic equipment.
 But soon things got too crowded.
-The children often played while they worked (which is natural), and a few important tools got broken or 'lost'.
-While there were advantages to letting the children work in the same shop with skilled disabled craftspersons, the team finally decided to create a separate 'children's workshop' equipped with its own basic tools.

-In this workshop, children are invited to make educational and useful toys -'useful' in the sense that they help with a child's early development, providing stimulation, exercise, use of the senses, and learning of skills.

-As the children or disabled workers become more skillful at making toys, some can be sold to help bring in money to the workers or program.
+The children often played while they worked (which is natural), and a few important tools got broken or "lost."
+While there were advantages to letting the children work in the same shop with skilled craftspersons, the team finally decided to create a separate "children's workshop" equipped with its own basic tools.
+In this workshop, children are invited to make educational and useful toys -"useful" in the sense that they help with a child's early development, providing stimulation, exercise, use of the senses, and learning of skills.
+As the children and adult workers become more skillful at making toys, some can be sold to help bring in money to the workers or program.
 Some of the toys and dolls made at PROJIMO are sold to visitors.
-In Jamaica, disabled young people run an economically successful factory, making wooden toys.
+In Jamaica, young people with disabilities run an economically successful factory, making wooden toys.
 Toys made at the Life Help Center for the Handicapped, Madras, India, are sold world-wide.
 PROJIMO has an agreement with the children.
-The first toy they make is for the rehabilitation center or for a particular disabled child.
-The second toy they make they can take home for a younger brother or sister.
-In this way PROJIMO and the school children also contribute to the development of non-disabled children in the village.
+The first toy they make is for the rehabilitation center or for a particular child with disabilities.
+The second toy they make they can take home for a younger family member.
+In this way PROJIMO and the school children also contribute to the development of children without disabilities in the village.